rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

               collisions:0 txqueuelen:0
               RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)

-#### Common Problems
+#### Common resolutions

-If, upon running ifconfig, you do not see an IP address under eth0, try
+Follow these steps to fix common problems on the interfaces.

+1. Enter the **ifconfig** command.

+2. If _eth0_ does not show an IP address, use the following command:

-    ip addr show eth0 1.2.3.4 netmask 255.255.255.0 up
+    ip addr show eth0 10.10.10.4 netmask 255.255.255.0 up

-where "1.2.3.4" is the static IP for your Cloud Server as given to you when the server was created.
-If you do not see an eth0 interface *at all*, run
+where **10.10.10.4** is the _eth0_  initial configuration IP address of the Cloud Server.

+3. If _eth0_ is not present, then enter:

     ifup eth0

-This will bring up the interface under its default configuration.
+to set the interface _up_  and to the default configuration.

-Similar steps may be followed to fix the internal connection by using 'eth1' and your assigned private (10.xx.xx.xx) IP.
+Perform the same steps on _eth1_ if needed.

-### iptables
+### iptables command

-iptables is a commonly-used firewall in Linux.
-By default, your Cloud Server should have iptables already installed, but it will not be configured.
-To list the firewall rules, run
+iptables is an administration tool to configure a firewall in Linux.
+By default, the Cloud Server has iptables already installed but not configured.

+Enter the following command to list the firewall rules:

     iptables -L

-A newly-built server will show the following:
+A server with its default configuration shows the following output:

     # iptables -L
     Chain INPUT (policy ACCEPT)